 In 1993, Dr. Karp was honored with the establishment of the David Karp Piano Festival, an annual event held at Kilgore College in Kilgore, Texas, in which students perform and are judged on Karp compositions.

-At Southern Methodist University, Karp co-chairs the piano division and teaches classes in performance, chamber music, improvisation, advanced class piano for piano majors, required piano classes for music majors and sight-reading classes for piano majors.
-He serves on the University Senate and is a member of the Nominating Committee for Honorary Doctorates.
-He also serves on the Division of Music Curriculum Committee and is faculty advisor for upper-division and graduate piano degrees.
-Dr. Karp recently chaired an Academic Program Evaluation Committee review of the chemistry program for the Provost’s Evaluation Committee and serves on the Meadows Promotion and Tenure Committee.
+At Southern Methodist University, Karp teaches classes in performance, chamber music, improvisation, advanced class piano for piano majors, required piano classes for music majors and sight-reading classes for piano majors.
+He has served on the University Senate and was a member of the Nominating Committee for Honorary Doctorates.
+He has also served on the Division of Music Curriculum Committee and is faculty advisor for upper-division and graduate piano degrees.
+Karp recently chaired an Academic Program Evaluation Committee review of the chemistry program for the Provost’s Evaluation Committee and serves on the Meadows Promotion and Tenure Committee.

 Karp is a participating member in the Texas Music Teachers Association, Dallas Music Teachers Association, Music Teachers National Association, ASCAP, Pi Kappa Lambda Honorary Society, and American College of Musicians – National Guild of Piano Teachers.

-During the summers Dr. and Mrs. Karp enjoy spending time with their family at their summer cottage in Maine.
+When not teaching, the Karp family enjoys spending time at their summer cottage in Maine.

 Piano Performance, PIAN 3100 and 6100: Developing repertoire from the gamut of piano literature: Baroque to 21st century compositions